ANSWERS TO YOUR QUESTIONS

 How do I look up medical and dental costs on Washington HealthCareCompare?

 - For cost information, click on the ‘Find local prices of a treatment or visit’ tab.
-Then type in the name of a procedure or treatment or select an item from the drop-down list (e.g., Knee Replacement Surgery) and the ZIP code (where you want to receive care) to estimate your costs for medical procedures and services.
+Type the name of a procedure or treatment or select an item from the drop-down list (e.g., Knee Replacement Surgery).
+Include a ZIP code where you want to receive care to estimate your costs for medical procedures and services.
 Then click ‘SEARCH.’

-- For a search on quality, click on the ‘Find quality health care nearby’ tab.
-Then type in the name of doctor group or office and ZIP code and click ‘SEARCH.’
-You can also enter the name of a primary care medical practice without entering a ZIP code.
+- To search for quality, click on the ‘Find quality health care nearby’ tab.
+Type the name of doctor group or office or select a group from the drop-down list.
+Entering a ZIP code is optional.
+Click ‘SEARCH.’

 What are some things I can’t do on Washington HealthCareCompare?

 This website does not, at this time, include services and costs associated with specialty services such as dermatology.
 Find out how much you will pay for procedures provided by specialists by reading your health benefits plan or by calling your insurer using the member services number on the back of your health care ID card.

 What data is in the WA-APCD?

 The following types of data are included in the WA-APCD:

 - Covered medical services claims including workers’ compensation